1

 View Question

-The government has a process for acquisition planning as a result of the programming act of the Ministry of Defence.
+The government has a process for acquisition planning as a result of the programming act of the Ministry of Defense.
 According to art.
 20…

 Explore

 According to art.
-20 of the 2013 Decree on defence and security procurement, the acquisition plan is not subject to publication and is classified…
+20 of the 2013 decree on defense and security procurement the acquisition plan is not subject to publication and is classified…

 Explore

-Given the confidentiality of the procurement procedures (1), it is unlikely that the acquisition plan is subject to any oversight.
-The plan is not…
+Given the confidentiality of the procurement procedures [1] it is unlikely that the acquisition plan is subject to any oversight.
+Given that the National…

 Explore